 Four years later I was head-hunted by Scottish & Newcastle Pub Company based in Edinburgh to become their Food Development Manager where I was responsible for all catering development within 2100 pubs.

 After many years working for big corporations I set up my own consultancy business and wrote a book, The Haynes BBQ Manual that is available in over 75 countries.
-I advise several National companies and regularly write for the media, working continuously on projects for the Craft Guild of Chefs and the Seafish Industry Authority and I am the Ambassador for Crown Verity barbecues and Lions sauces.
+I advise several National companies and regularly write for the media, working continuously on projects for the Master Chefs of Great Britain and Seafish bodies.
 My favourite item to barbecue is fish, because you can char-grill, steam in foil, wrap in salted vine leaves or cook on wood (planking) – the options are endless!
 Mackerel and sardines work really well, all you need are fresh herbs, oil and flavours and the end taste is fantastic.

-The World BBQ Championships this year are in Limerick, Ireland and the best teams from 80 countries are competing.
-A few years ago, I was a judge at the one in Morocco and it was amazing and fascinating to witness the different styles of barbecuing from around the world.
+The World BBQ Championships were in Morocco a few years ago with the best teams from 80 countries competing.
+It was amazing and fascinating to witness the different styles of barbecuing from around the world.
 The Moroccan competitors wore their traditional dress and sat on stools hand-turning the goat they were barbecuing for three hours.
 The team from Argentina cooked their meat on a huge metal cross and threw charcoal on the floor below it.
 They too hand-turned the meat – and danced while it was cooking!

-In my spare time, I give more time to my favourite charity The Eleanor Children’s Charitable Trust and have spent time in Targu Jiu, Romania distributing aid to orphanages, schools and hospitals.
+In my spare time, I give more time to my favourite charity The Eleanor Children’s Charitable Trust and have spent time in Romania distributing aid to orphanages, schools and hospitals.